adam-dalbello/classingFunction/README.md

 # classingFunction
-Groups a variable by its own quartiles (the thresholds for each group being p25, p50 and p75) then outputs an aggregate for each group.
+Groups a variable by its own quartiles (the thresholds for each group being p25, p50 and p75) then outputs an aggregated metric for each group.

 ```r
 classingFunction <- function(x, dimension, metric) {